Fnboy100/Currency_Converter_App/README.md

 # Currency Converter Mobile Platform

-A mobile platform that converts the input amount from Naira to USD using the real-time exchange rate of Naira to Dollar.
+A mobile platform that converts the input amount from Naira to USD and vice versa using the real-time exchange rate of Naira to Dollar.

 ## Table of Contents